DPO-Group/DPO_WooCommerce/dpo-group-for-woocommerce/readme.txt

 = Where can I find API documentation? =

-For help setting up and configuring the DPO Group plugin, please refer to our [user guide](https://github.com/DPO-Group/DPO_WooCommerce).
+For help setting up and configuring the DPO Pay plugin, please refer to our [user guide](https://github.com/DPO-Group/DPO_WooCommerce).

 = I need some assistance.
 Whom can I contact? =

 Need help to configure this plugin?
-Feel free to connect with our DPO Group Support Team by emailing us at [support@dpogroup.com](mailto:support@dpogroup.com) or give us a call at +254 (0) 709 947947.
+Feel free to connect with our DPO Pay Support Team by emailing us at [support@dpogroup.com](mailto:support@dpogroup.com) or give us a call at +254 (0) 709 947947.

 == Screenshots ==
-1. WooComemrce Admin Payments Screen
+1. WooCommerce Admin Payments Screen
-2. WooComemrce Admin DPO Group Primary Settings
+2. WooCommerce Admin DPO Pay Primary Settings
-3. WooComemrce Admin DPO Group Additional Settings
+3. WooCommerce Admin DPO Pay Additional Settings
-4. WooComemrce Admin Product Page Settings
+4. WooCommerce Admin Product Page Settings

 == Changelog ==
+= 1.1.2 - 2023-02-16 =
+ * Tested on WooCommerce 7.3.0 and Wordpress 6.1.1.
+ * Update for PHP 8.0.
+ * Bug fixes and improvements.

 = 1.1.1 - 2022-02-02 =
  * Tested on WooCommerce 6.0 and Wordpress 5.9.
  * Move plugin to WordPress.org.